 Earthquake losses will vary across the LAUSD Planning Area depending on the source and magnitude of the event.
-To further evaluate potential losses associated with earthquake activity in the Planning Area, data was collected from a 2014 LAUSD Asset Prioritization analysis for the District.
+To further evaluate potential losses associated with earthquake activity in the Planning Area, data was collected from a 2014 LAUSD Asset Prioritization analysis for facilities vulnerable to earthquakes developed for the District.

-2014 Los Angeles Unified School District Asset Prioritization that were most at risk to earthquake.
+2014 Los Angeles Unified School District Asset Prioritization

+In 2014, the District worked with a consultant to develop to a rational, repeatable prioritization methodology to estimate relative seismic risk and assign a risk score for buildings on the District's Assembly Bill 300 (a 1999 bill requiring a survey of California school buildings) list.
+This created a list of buildings in LAUSD that were most at risk to earthquake.
 The methodology for creating the lists is based on the FEMA HAZUS-MH procedure.
 The FEMA HAZUS-MH approach is a nationally recognized and accepted standard.
 The seismic risk scores described in this report considers factors such as the earthquake magnitude, year of construction, type of construction, number of stories and if available, code and construction quality at the time of construction of the building.
 The consultant provided analysis for all of the buildings for a 500-year seismic event, which roughly corresponds to an earthquake with a 10% probability of exceedance in 50 years.
 Under current design codes, new buildings are designed to this level.
 Discussions with the consultant working with LAUSD agreed upon that the 500-year event was a more appropriate earthquake to be used in this prioritization.
-The report, in its entirety, can be found in Appendix X.
+The report, in its entirety, can be found in Appendix G.